Tips For How To Improve Posture Sitting At A Computer & Reducing Pain Symptoms Using Ergonomics When Working With Computers

 Some individuals call them wrist rests, however, they are really palm supports and should only be used when taking a break from typing to rest the hands.
 Using these to rest with your wrists, or worse, when typing using a palm support under the wrists can actually increase pain & symptoms in the wrists and hands, increasing the risk for related injuries and conditions.

 To help alleviate wrist & hand problems when typing, have the keyboard below or at elbow height and level or angled slightly away from you, with the back portion angled down.
 If this is not possible, you can have the keyboard supported on your lap.

-In the July, 2014 edition of the journal Work, an article studied the effects of applying ergonomics at work.
+A 2014 paper in journal Work, an article studied the effects of applying ergonomics at work.
 They noted that work related musculoskeletal disorders are a significant source of pain as well as disability, especially in the healthcare sector.
 The results from the study lead the authors to conclude that workplace design changes, re-arranging equipment, proper posture awareness, and better work practices are important to reduce musculoskeletal problems.

 Tips for how to improve posture sitting at computer photo from Integrated Safety Management, Berkeley Lab.